Brauer graph algebras are closed under derived equivalence: The group of outer automorphisms

 \section{The group of outer automorphisms}

-Throughout this section we are going to assume that either $char(\kk)=2$ or that $char(\kk)\neq2$ and the number of deformed loops $d=0$ (that is $A$ is symmetric special biserial); that $A$ is not a caterpillar and that $A$ has at least two non-isomorphic simple modules.
-We are going to show that derived equivalent symmetric stably biserial algebras have the same number of deformed loops using the identity component of the group of outer automorphisms.
-By \cite{HZS,Rouq} the identity component of the group of outer automorphisms $Out^0(A)$ of an algebra $A$ is invariant under derived equivalence as an algebraic group.
+Throughout this section we are going to assume that either $char(\kk)=2$ or that $char(\kk)\neq2$ and the number of deformed loops is zero, i.e. $d=0$ ($A$ is symmetric special biserial); additionally we are going to assume that $A$ is not a caterpillar and that $A$ has at least two non-isomorphic simple modules.
+We are going to show that derived equivalent symmetric stably biserial algebras have the same number of deformed loops using the identity component $Out^0(A)$ of the group of outer automorphisms.
+By \cite{HZS,Rouq}, the group $Out^0(A)$ is invariant under derived equivalence as an algebraic group, for a finite dimensional algebra $A$ over an algebraically closed field.
 We are going to use the necessary notions and facts about algebraic groups freely, for more details see \cite{Milne}.